MathOnco/valis/docs/html/_sources/README.rst.txt

     If the order of slices is known and needs to be preserved, such as building a 3D image, set :code:`imgs_ordered=True` when intialzing the VALIS object.
 Otherwise, VALIS will sort the images based on similarity, which may or may not correspond on the sliced order.
 If using this option, be sure that the names of the files allow them to be sorted properly, e.g. 01.tiff, 02.tiff ...
 10.tiff, etc...

 In this example, the slides that need to be registered are located in :code:`/path/to/slides`.
 This process simply involves the creation of a Valis object, which is what conducts the registration.
+In this example no reference image is specfied, and so all images will be aligned towards the center.
+In this case, the resulting images will be cropped to the region where all of the images overlap.
+However, one can specify the reference image when intialzing the :code:`Valis` object, by setting :code:`reference_img_f` to the filename of the image the others should be aligned towards.
+When the reference image is specifed, the images will be cropped such that only the regions which overlap with the reference image will be saved.
+While this is the default behavior, one can also specify the cropping method by setting the :code:`crop` parameeter value when initialzing the :code:`Valis` object.
+The cropping method can also be changed when saving the registered images (see below).

 .. code-block:: python